Business Registration in Hong Kong

 - Original minutes of meetings approving the opening of bank account, appointment of director(s), business registration certificate, certificate of incorporation and a copy of the articles of association.

-Business Registration Frequently Asked Questions
+Business Registration FAQs

 1. What if the potential shareholder(s) or director(s) for the new incorporated Hong Kong Company cannot be in Hong Kong for the incorporation process?
 Will it still be possible to incorporate a Hong Kong Limited company?